A short course of a benzodiazepine or a Z drug may be prescribed if a medicine is felt necessary to help with sleeping difficulty (insomnia).

 Benzodiazepines and Z drugs as sleeping tablets

-A short course of a benzodiazepine or a Z drug may be prescribed if a medicine is felt necessary to help with sleeping difficulty (insomnia).
+A short course of a benzodiazepine or a Z drug may be prescribed if a medicine is felt necessary to help with sleeping difficulty (treatment for insomnia).
 However, there are other ways of helping to get a good night's sleep.
+See also the separate leaflet called Insomnia (Poor Sleep).

 Other uses of benzodiazepines